-The mission of the Department of Physical Education and Integrated Health Care at Finger Lakes Community College is to promote positive experiences in physical education and wellness by emphasizing the benefits of health, lifetime fitness, and healthy lifestyles.
+The mission of the Health Science and Human Performance Department at Finger Lakes Community College is to promote positive experiences in physical education and wellness by emphasizing the benefits of health, lifetime fitness, and healthy lifestyles.

 More specifically, the department: